n400peanuts/leverhulmeNDL/exp1/exp1README.md

 This task is the same as described in Ramscar (2010) paper and it aims at probing the ability of the participants to generalise the cue-outcome association to novel exemplars.
 This is a speeded four alternative forced-choice task.
 Half the participants matched an unseen exemplar to the three category labels, and half matched a label to four previously unseen exemplars drawn from each category, plus control exemplars.
-To limit participants’ ability to learn by contrasting between similar exemplars during testing, testing trials were composed either of all low-frequency or of all high-frequency exemplars plus control exemplars.
+To limit participants’ ability to learn by contrasting between similar exemplars during testing, testing trials are composed either of all low-frequency or of all high-frequency exemplars plus control exemplars.
 Control exemplars are unrelated and unseen objects.
 Participants are instructed to respond as quickly as they could (3500ms timeout).
 Each high frequency subcategory has 6 exemplars per category (6 x 4, three experimental and one control), while low frequency subcategory has 2 exemplars per category (2 x 4, three experimental and one control).
 Each subcategory (high/low frequency) will be tested X times each (I’m debugging Masa’s experiment as I can't find this info in her thesis, my fault probably).